fgoebel/TurtlePrograms/README.md

 However, this did not work for sugar at all, while a lot of crops are left for the remaining plants.
 Hence, better use mining turtles!

+## Applied Energistics
+for equipping the turtle, an ME interface of Applied Energistics is used as peripheral including coal, wheat seeds, beetroot seeds, potato, carrot and a dirt block.